Table of Contents

 Shopify reality: integration, speed, and theme constraints

 Look hard at how each solution integrates with Shopify: app vs custom, how fast it indexes catalog changes, how it handles complex variants, metafields, and collections.
-Ask how it behaves under heavy traffic, on mobile, and with your current theme code.
-Ask for real-world Shopify references, not generic case studies.
+Also check how it plays with the rest of your storefront stack (tracking, consent, Klaviyo forms, review widgets).
+If you need a refresher on what good onsite search should support operationally, align it with your broader ecommerce site search requirements before you get pulled into vendor-specific implementation details.

 • Check for native Shopify app availability and whether it supports Online Store 2.0 and your specific checkout flow.